plus3it/sns-email-bounce-complaint-formatting/README.md

 # sns-email-bounce-complaint-formatter

-# This project creates a lambda function that parses the JSON in a SNS topic to create an easy to digest e-mail.
+# This project uses the serverless platform to deploy a lambda function that parses the JSON in a SNS topic to create an easy to digest e-mail.